exanauts/ExaPF.jl/docs/src/quickstart.md

-However, a [`ExaPF.PowerSystem.PowerNetwork`](@ref) object stores only the **physical** attributes of the network, independently of the mathematical formulations we could use to model the network.
+However, a [`ExaPF.PowerSystem.PowerNetwork`](@ref) object stores only the **physical** attributes of the network, independently of the mathematical formulations we can use to model the network.
 To choose a particular formulation, we need to pass the object `pf` to an [`ExaPF.AbstractFormulation`](@ref) layer.
 Currently, the only layer implemented is the polar formulation, with the [`ExaPF.PolarForm`](@ref) structure.
 In the future, other formulations